 Skip to contents

-This function calculates the population impact fraction of a health outcome due to exposure to an environmental stressor
+This function calculates the potential impact fraction of a health outcome due to exposure to an environmental stressor

 Usage